Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation

 Extrapolation acceleration techniques \cite{Nesterov1983} are well-studied methods for improving the efficiency of iterative optimization algorithms and have been extensively used in the field of convex optimization.
 In recent years, significant progress has been made in incorporating extrapolation strategies into the CP-ALS algorithm.
 Notable approaches include line search methods \cite{Bro1997}, momentum-based techniques \cite{Mitchell2020}, and block momentum acceleration \cite{evans2023blockwise}.
 These methods accelerate convergence by leveraging information from previous iterations to refine the current solution, thereby enhancing the overall optimization process.
-Next, we briefly review two commonly used extrapolation strategies.

-Within the line search (LS) \cite{Bro1997}, at each iteration, an improved solution estimate is computed using an extrapolation mechanism.
-Formally, at iteration $k$, the solution is obtained as a combination of the current iterate $\mathbf{x}_k$ and the previous iterate $\mathbf{x}_{k-1}$, weighted by an extrapolation parameter $\beta_k$, as follows

-where $\mathbf{x}_{k+1}^{(new)}$ represents a vector comprising the elements of the factor matrices $\mathbf{A}^{(1)}, \dots, \mathbf{A}^{(N)}$.
-If $\mathbf{x}_{k+1}^{(new)}$ yields a lower reconstruction error compared to $\mathbf{x}_{k-1}$, it is accepted as the updated solution, and the factor matrices are subsequently refined.
-Otherwise, $\mathbf{x}_{k+1}^{(new)}$ is discarded, and the factor matrices are updated following the standard CP-ALS algorithm.
-Various strategies exist for determining the step size $\beta_k$, including the cubic root rule $\sqrt[3]{k}$ \cite{Bro1997} or a fixed value within the range of 1.2 to 1.3 \cite{Rajih2008}.

-Momentum ALS (M-ALS) \cite{evans2023blockwise} offers an alternative extrapolation strategy to standard line search and enhanced line search techniques.
-Unlike traditional methods, the M-ALS algorithm first applies an extrapolation step to predict an improved candidate solution based on previous iterates.
-This predicted solution then undergoes an ALS update to refine the estimate,